mccorby/Course-SDC/Term1/CarND-Traffic-Sign-Classifier-Project/README.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
 * What architecture was chosen?
+I started with LeNet architecture, a well-know solution for imaging processing.
+LeNet is based on convolutional layers.
+The initial architecture consisted of two of these layers plus two full connected layers
 * Why did you believe it would be relevant to the traffic sign application?
+As said, convolutional networks are a good fit for image processing.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-I decided to go for a LeNet architecture and play with the dataset before attempting to improve LeCunn's network.
+The performance of the model is good though it can be improved.
+Training and validation are quite high with training being superior to that of a human being.
+More epochs and more data would increase the model's performance

-Without further changes, LeNet was giving a performance (validation set) of around 0.90.
-Though this was below the mark for the project, it was a good start
+Without further changes, LeNet was giving a performance of 0.993 for the training set.
+The validation and test accuracies were giving lower values (0.911 and 0.894)
-After augmenting and shuffling the data (and with the only variation to the network being the input tensor shape), the performace raised to 0.967 for the validation test and 0.878 for the test set
-These are good results though the test accuracy is still low.
-This could be because of overfitting problems.
-I added dropout to some of the layers raising the test accuracy to 0.90.
-It seems evident from these results that changes in the architecture are required if we want to improve this data.
+From this point, I started modifying the network:
+* Model #2: I first wanted to see if by regularizing the network the test accuracy would improve.
+This is because the previous value was too low
+  * Dropout increased the test accuracy to 0.911
+* Model #3: I decided to modify the convolutional layers to provide more features.
+I was expecting to increase the accuracy in all the sets
+  * The result was an increase of accuracy in training, validation and test.
+For this last one, the value was at 0.931, this is, above the minimum requirement for this assignment!
+* Model #4: By adding more data I was expecting to keep increasing the performance of the model.
+I augmented the dataset as previously discussed obtaining the following results:
+  * Training: 0.993
+  * Validation: 0.968
+  * Test: 0.940

 ###Test a Model on New Images